Sacramento County, California Records

 Courthouse History - Sacramento's first courthouse, built in 1851, became the Capitol in 1854 and was destroyed in a fire that same year.
 After the county outgrew its second courthouse, this three-story granite-and-marble county center was "built to last forever" but was abandoned in 1965 for a more modern facility and demolished in 1970.
 A new county jail was constructed on the site in 1989.

 The following dates indicates what vital, land, probate, and court records are in Sacramento county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.